AlexAxis/learnstorybook-design-system-from-alexis/README.md

 addDecorator(withA11y);
 )

 ### Add addon Docs (Generate documentation.
-It mostly checks the propTypes of the component)
+It mostly checks the propTypes that are on the component)

 yarn add --dev @storybook/addon-docs<br/>
 (insert in the .storybook/main.js -> {